whamtet/simpleui/index.md

 {% include snippets/hello1.md %}

-ctmx maintains a call stack of nested components.
+SimpleUI maintains a call stack of nested components.
 This makes it easy to label data without name clashes.
 Try submitting the above form and then inspecting the browser network tab.

 ![](network.png)